Secure Your Child’s B.Tech: Funding Strategies Unveiled

 PRO TIP: If your child is yet to think about his Engineering future or has over 7 years to pursue the degree, tap into multi-cap funds.
 In these, you can invest across different sectors and company sizes.
 It diversifies your portfolio for better returns.

-2. Start SIPs (Systematic Investment Plan)
+2. Start SIPs (Systematic Investment Plans)

-SIPs make it easier to invest and nurture the educational goals of your child.
+SIPs make it easier to invest in and nurture the educational goals of your child.
 Invest a small sum every month.
 Some significant benefits include: